xtrimsky/readbo/README.md

 #### Needed improvement

 Separate the web app, and the news fetching service.
 The main problem with this version was that it could not easily be splitted into many servers.
 I've worked on a new version but I am not sharing it as it's not a working prototype and I'll never finish it.
+Both Facebook and Twitter made their API too limiting, and this would make the Twitter and Facebook API not functionning.

 #### Technical guide